pkivolowitz/asm_book/README.md

 a system call.
 See the [here](./more/system_calls/README.md) on what actually happens inside these wrapper functions.

-The benefit of using the CRT wrappers is that there are details, explained in the chapter, that differ from system to system and architecture to architecture even for making the same system call.
-The CRT hides these differences.
+The benefit of using the CRT wrappers is that there are differences between the distributions and architectures that are masked by using the CRT wrappers.
+Therefore, when you use the wrappers rather than the direct method of making system calls, your code will be more portable.

 ### A Lot of Names